Sorbus decora aka Northern Mountain Ash

 Northern Mountain Ash, Showy Mountain Ash, Dogberry

-How to care for Northern Mountain Ash
+How difficult is it to take care of Northern Mountain Ash

 Northern Mountain Ash is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.